Publications and working papers

 The politics of energy and climate change in Japan under Abe AbstractUnder what we call Abenergynomics, Japanese Prime Minister Abe Shinzo has used energy policy to support the growth objectives of Abenomics, even when the associated policies are publicly unpopular, opposed by utility companies, or harmful to the environment.
 We show how Abenergynomics has shaped Japanese policy on nuclear power, electricity deregulation, renewable energy, and climate change. | Asian Survey | 2018 | Political Economy; Business & Politics; Japan; Energy |

 The Fukushima disaster and Japan's nuclear plant vulnerability in comparative perspective AbstractWe consider the vulnerability of nuclear power plants to a disaster like the one that occurred at Fukushima Daiichi.
 Examination of Japanese nuclear plants affected by the earthquake and tsunami on March 11, 2011 shows that three variables were crucial at the early stages of the crisis: plant elevation, sea wall elevation, and location and status of backup generators.
 Higher elevations for these variables, or waterproof protection of backup generators, could have mitigated or prevented the disaster.
 We collected information on these variables, along with historical data on run-up heights, for 89 coastal nuclear power plants in the world.
 The data shows that 1.
 Japanese plants were relatively unprotected against potential inundation in international comparison, but there was considerable variation for power plants within and outside of Japan; 2.
-Older power plants and plants owned by the largest utility companies appear to have been particularly unprotected. | Environmental Science & Technology | 2013 | Political Economy; Business & Politics; Japan; Energy |
+Older power plants and plants owned by the largest utility companies appear to have been particularly unprotected.CoverageThe New Yorker | Environmental Science & Technology | 2013 | Political Economy; Business & Politics; Japan; Energy |

 Who benefits from the revolving door?
-Evidence from Japan (contact for draft) AbstractA growing literature finds high returns to firms connected to legislative office.
+Evidence from Japan AbstractA growing literature finds high returns to firms connected to legislative office.
 Less attention has been paid to benefits from bureaucratic connections and to organizations beyond for-profit firms.
-Using new data recording the first non-bureaucracy position occupied by all former civil servants in Japan, as well as data on all government loans to for-profit firms and all government contracts with non-profit organizations, I test for systematic benefits that accrue to organizations that hire bureaucrats using differences-in-differences approaches.
-I show that for-profit firms receive larger government loans following bureaucratic hires and stock price boosts following the announcement of high-ranking bureaucratic hires.
-I also show that non-profit organizations receive higher value contracts in periods when former officials are in director positions at the organization.
-The practice of hiring former bureaucrats may therefore represent a form of unofficial government assistance to politically-connected organizations. | Working paper | Political Economy; Business & Politics; Japan | |
+Using new data recording the first post-bureaucracy position occupied by all former civil servants in Japan, I reveal a bifurcated job market in which the highest ranking civil servants from the most prestigious ministries retire into for-profit firms while others join non-profit and public organizations.
+I show that for-profit firms receive larger government loans and stock price boosts following bureaucratic hires, and that these effects are driven by hires from prestigious economic ministries.
+I also show that non-profits leverage their bureaucratic hires by receiving higher value contracts in periods when former officials are in director positions at the organization.
+While top civil servants are therefore of value to for-profit firms, others find post-bureaucracy employment in non-profits supported by government funding. | Working paper | Political Economy; Business & Politics; Japan | |

 Amakudata: A new dataset of revolving door hires AbstractPolitical economists have long speculated about the effects of connections between bureaucracies and the private sector.
 However, data tracing flows of civil servants from the bureaucracy to the private sector remains rare.
-This article presents a new dataset, Amakudata, which contains individual-level data of all Japanese bureaucrats retiring into positions outside of the bureaucracy from 2009 to 2019. | Working paper | Political Economy; Business & Politics; Japan |
+This article presents a new dataset, Amakudata, which contains individual-level data of virtually all Japanese bureaucrats retiring into positions outside of the bureaucracy from 2009 to 2019.
+We first present how the dataset was created and validated.
+Next, we describe what the data reveals about the revolving door in Japan and beyond, and show that some sectors may be larger hirers of government personnel than previously thought.
+We conclude by discussing how the data can be used to investigate empirical and causal questions in diverse subjects such as corruption and regulatory capture; procurement, pork, and government waste; bureaucratic representation; and international trade and investment. | Working paper | Political Economy; Business & Politics; Japan | |

 This word cloud of text in my abstracts is just for fun (word clouds are a poor visualization tool for accurately portraying frequencies)!